molgenis/molgenis/molgenis-compute-core/README.md

 Licence: LGPLv3. http://www.molgenis.org

+The new version of documentation is available <a href="https://rawgithub.com/georgebyelas/molgenis/master/molgenis-compute-core/README.html"> Molgenis Compute 5 User Guide</>

 ## Overview

 Born from bioinformatics and life sciences, MOLGENIS compute is a flexible shell script framework to generate big data workflows that can run parallel on clusters and grids: